 Holly is an active volunteer attorney for Safe Alliance and the Council for Children’s Rights and has volunteered at the Mecklenburg County Bar Ask a Lawyer Day.

 Outside of her law practice, Holly’s hobbies reflect her creative side as well as her motivated personality and enjoyment of healthy competition.
-She enjoys working with her dog, Tater Tot, and entering agility competitions with her.
 She also enjoys DIY projects, turning raw materials into something unique and spending time engaged in outdoor activities such as hiking and camping.

 PROFESSIONAL AND CIVIC INVOLVEMENT: